 Shopping for items for your wedding is fun, but putting together your wedding registry to outfit the space where you and your honey will spend the most time is on another level.
-But the question is: Do you also need a bridal shower registry?
+But the question is: Do you also need a wedding shower registry?

-The bridal shower registry is different from your wedding registry, but you can still have both if you prefer.
+The wedding shower registry is different from your wedding registry, but you can still have both if you prefer.
 Zola is here to help you navigate which one will serve you best.
 Here’s what to consider when moving forward.

 Table of contents:

 One of the biggest differences between a shower and a wedding registry is the type of gifts that are on it.
-Couples typically will ask for smaller and more personalized gifts on their bridal registry, such as lingerie or even home decor items, and leave the bigger items for their new home together for the wedding registry.
+Couples typically will ask for smaller and more personalized gifts on their wedding registry, such as lingerie or even home decor items, and leave the bigger items for their new home together for the wedding registry.

 You and your partner can sit down and create a wish list of what you both want for your wedding.
-Then you can divide the registry item list up into two parts and decide which items you would like for the bridal wedding shower, and which ones you’d like to receive as a wedding gift.
+Then you can divide the registry item list up into two parts and decide which items you would like for the wedding wedding shower, and which ones you’d like to receive as a wedding gift.
 Be mindful not to duplicate items on the list, because after all, what will you do with 2 of everything?

-When it comes to the bridal party or shower gift, guests tend to lean towards purchasing more personalized items, such as picture frames, books, wine, and even lingerie.
+When it comes to the wedding party or shower gift, guests tend to lean towards purchasing more personalized items, such as picture frames, books, wine, and even lingerie.
 Not everyone can afford to purchase big ticket items, so try to ask for items at various price points.